 Novels

-- Jackie Thomae, Brothers (forthcoming from DAS Editions, 2023)
+- Jackie Thomae, Brothers (DAS Editions, 2024)

 - Irena Brežná, The Thankless Foreigner (Seagull Books, 2022)